-After key role in Gaza cease-fire, Egypt’s Sissi looks to ease tensions with Biden
+Once snubbed by Biden, Egypt's Sissi uses Gaza cease-fire role to prove his relevance

 Regionally, the successful mediation has boosted Egypt’s standing at a time when it has been overshadowed by rivals such as Saudi Arabia, the United Arab Emirates, Turkey and even Russia.

-At home, Sissi’s loyalists used social media to praise his leadership and for championing the cause of the Palestinian people.
+At home, Sissi’s loyalists used social media to praise him for his leadership and for championing the cause of the Palestinian people.
 It’s crucial support at a time when Sissi has been widely criticized for bulldozing neighborhoods as part of massive infrastructure projects — including a new administrative capital — and doing little to alleviate the country’s immense poverty.

 “We are so proud of our president,” tweeted Sara Atlam, a Cairo tour guide.

 Between 1948 and 1973, Egypt fought four wars with Israel.
 But under Sissi, the relationship between Egypt and Israel has deepened.
-Both countries, who signed a peace treaty in 1979, have worked closely on political, economic and security issues.
+The countries, which signed a peace treaty in 1979, have worked closely on political, economic and security issues.
 In 2016, Egypt, Israel and Hamas formed an unlikely alliance to confront the Islamic State affiliate in Egypt’s lawless northern Sinai on the border with Gaza, according to Egyptian and Israeli officials.

 At the same time, Egypt kept its links with Hamas for pragmatic reasons.
 Hamas was founded in 1987 as an offshoot of the Muslim Brotherhood, a political Islamic movement whose leader, Mohamed Morsi, was elected president in 2012 following Egypt’s Arab Spring revolts.
 A year later, Sissi led a military coup that ousted Morsi and outlawed the Brotherhood.